 - Fair Value of Ordinary Shares The fair value of the ordinary shares underlying the Company's share-based awards is based on the closing price of the Parent's ordinary shares as reported by the Nasdaq Global Market on the date of grant. - Expected Term The expected term of share options represents the weighted-average period that the share options are expected to remain outstanding.
-The Company estimated the expected term using the simplified method, which is an average of the contractual term of the option and the vesting period. - Expected Volatility Since there is limited historical data for the Parent's ordinary shares and limited company-specific historical volatility, it has determined the share price volatility for options granted based on an analysis of the volatility used by a peer group of publicly traded companies.
+The Company estimated the expected term using the simplified method, which is an average of the contractual term of the option and the vesting period. - Expected Volatility Since there was limited historical data for the Parent's ordinary shares and limited company-specific historical volatility through the third quarter of 2021, the Company determined the share price volatility for options granted based on an analysis of the volatility used by a peer group of publicly traded companies.
 In evaluating similarity, the Parent considers factors such as industry, stage of life cycle and size.
+Beginning in the fourth quarter of 2021, the Parent had sufficient historical volatility data for its ordinary shares and as such no longer relies on an analysis of the volatility from a peer group to calculate expected volatility.

-Wave Life Sciences Ltd. Notes to Supplementary Financial Information Year ended December 31, 2020
+Wave Life Sciences Ltd.

+Notes to Supplementary Financial Information

+Year ended December 31, 2021